mcevoyinit/cgraph/README.md

 node.js iou-client.js 3001 8081
 ```

+fjsdfkj  adfsadf

-You can interact with this HTTP API by using the Insomnia HTTP client json script `CGraphInsomnia.json` in the `resources/scripts` folder.
+- You can interact with this HTTP API by using the Insomnia HTTP client json script `CGraphInsomnia.json` in the `resources/scripts` folder.
+- The order in which you seed the data should go like this:
+    - `Member` goes directly into each nodes graph, not the ledger
+    - `Currency` written to ledger and then graph via lib.
+Hit node.js server over http.
+    - `Balance` written to ledger.
+References currency and holder member, from above
+    - `IOU` written to ledger.
+References all of above.
+IOU in both ledgers and graphs.

 In future versions, I'd like write a more modular architecture for extending and integrating with more graph types, for example: